Govt deliberately collapsing businesses – NDC

 The National Democratic Congress (NDC) has accused the government of deliberately collapsing some Ghanaian businesses.

-Sammy Gyamfi, National Communications Officer of the NDC, said at a press conference in Accra on Monday, August 10, that the situation has led to several citizens calling for a change of government this year.
+Sammy Gyamfi, National Communications Officer of the NDC said at a press conference in Accra on Monday August 10 that this situation has led to several Ghanaians calling for a change of government this year.

 Mr Gyamfi accused the government of engaging in nepotism, corruption, wanton dissipation of state resources and thievery.